faktiva/vim-config/README.md

 # Web/PHP enhanced vim configuration

-A set of pre-configured plugins that made the PHP coder happyer
+A set of pre-configured VIM plugins that make the Web Developer happyer

 ## Installation: